-Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of directors Nominees receiving the most "For" votes None None 2 Advisory approval of the compensation of the Company's named executive officers "For" votes from the holders of a majority of shares present in person, present by remote communication, if applicable, or represented by proxy and entitled to vote on the matter Against None 3 Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 "For" votes from the holders of a majority of shares present in person, present by remote communication, if applicable, or represented by proxy and entitled to vote on the matter Against Not Applicable(1)
+Proposal Number Proposal Description Vote Required for Approval Effect of Abstentions Effect of Broker Non-Votes 1 Election of directors Plurality of the votes of shares present in person, present by remote communication, if applicable, or represented by proxy and entitled to vote on the matter None None 2 Advisory approval of the compensation of the Company's named executive officers "For" votes from the holders of a majority of shares present in person, present by remote communication, if applicable, or represented by proxy and entitled to vote on the matter Against None 3 Ratification of the selection of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 "For" votes from the holders of a majority of shares present in person, present by remote communication, if applicable, or represented by proxy and entitled to vote on the matter Against Not Applicable(1)

 (1) This proposal is considered to be a "routine" matter under applicable rules.
-Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other agent has discretionary authority under applicable New York Stock Exchange rules to vote your shares on this proposal.
+Accordingly, if you hold your shares in street name and do not provide voting instructions to your broker, bank or other agent that holds your shares, your broker, bank or other nominee has discretionary authority under applicable New York Stock Exchange rules to vote your shares on this proposal.